Intro-to-CS-Bootcamp/ics_bc_s18/week4/README.md

 For these we've provided skeleton code for you to build from.
 Replace the `_____` with code to make each one work as described.

-Make sure to replace the `__` in the call to the function at the bottom to test your code.
+Make sure to replace the `__` in the call to the method at the bottom to test your code.

 #### sum_of_integers.rb

 - Requirements
   - Fill in the fuction such that it returns the sum of all positive integers between 0 and n.
 - Clarifications/Advice
-  - You do not have to worry about negative inputs, but are free to modify the function to guard against it as an optional challenge.
+  - You do not have to worry about negative inputs, but are free to modify the method to guard against it as an optional challenge.

 #### array_min.rb

 - Requirements
-  - Fill in the function such that it returns the minimum value stored in the array.
+  - Fill in the method such that it returns the minimum value stored in the array.
 - Clarifications/Advice
   - Think very carefully about the base case we gave you.
 In what situation would you just return the first element in the array?
 Once you have that, what would you then have to do in the `else` case to simplify the problem with each recursion until you get there?

 #### array_sum.rb

 - Requirements
-  - Fill in the function such that it returns the sum of all the elements in the array.
+  - Fill in the method such that it returns the sum of all the elements in the array.
 - Clarifications/Advice
   - This one is pretty similar to the previous one, but we're not providing a `len` argument for it.
 Can you think of a way to work around that?

 #### digit_sum.rb

 - Requirements
-  - Fill in the function such that it returns the sum of the digits of the passed in number
+  - Fill in the method such that it returns the sum of the digits of the passed in number
 - Clarifications/Advice
   - Think carefully about what the second argument needs to be to ensure the correct output is returned.